AGILITY

 Class Duration: 2 hrs

-Location: Outdoors, Foxhills Field, Scunthorpe
+Location: Outdoors, Foxhills Field

 Max. in Class: 7 dogs